 The Japanese language is one of the most misunderstood languages in the Western world.
 As Japan becomes much more of a popular tourist destination however, more and more Westerners are looking to brush up on their linguistic skills and master some of the more complex Japanese words and phrases.

 Mastering the Japanese language will not only teach you a new skill, it will also open up a whole host of other possibilities, especially when it comes to travel.
 Even something as seemingly basic as Tokyo in Japanese could make your life so much easier when travelling.
 Don’t get us wrong, in order to travel, you don’t need to be fluent in the native language of the country you’re visiting, but it certainly helps.
-You can start your Japanese journey by joining our private tuition classes.

 When you delve a little deeper and start learning key Japanese words and phrases such as good night in Japanese or good morning in Japanese for example, you’ll learn not only the complexities of the language, but also the history, which is fascinating.

 So, without any further ado, here’s a look at several important Japanese words and phrases for Westerners.